Coevolutionary Dynamics of Actions and Opinions in Social Networks: Coevolutionary Model

 If individual $i \in \mathcal{V}$ becomes active at time $t$, then they revises their state $\vect{z}_i(t)$ according to a best-response update, that is,

-where $\gB_i$ is the best response strategies defined in \eqref{eq:best_response_generic} and $f_i$ is the payoff in \eqref{eq:f_function}.
+where $\mathcal{B}_i$ is the best-response strategies defined in \eqref{eq:best_response_generic} and $f_i$ is the payoff in \eqref{eq:f_function}.
 As we have observed in Remark~\ref{rem:best}, in general, the best response might not be unique, and in such scenarios, we should select a tie-break rule to unequivocally determine the system evolution.
-Proposition~\ref{prop:payoff} and Corollary~\ref{cor:fi_max_special} give explicit expressions for the best response strategies for the payoff function $f_i$, which allows us to write explicit expressions for \eqref{eq:br_xy}, and resolve ties (which occur if $\delta_i=0$, or $\lambda_i=0$, or $\beta_i=0$, or $\lambda_i = \beta_i = 1$).
+Proposition~\ref{prop:payoff} gives explicit expressions for the best-response strategies for the payoff function $f_i$, which allows us to write explicit expressions for \eqref{eq:br_xy}, and resolve ties (which occur if $\delta_i=0$).

 In particular, we make explicit the best-response update rule of the coevolutionary dynamics as follows.
 For active individual $i$ with $\beta_i\in(0,1]$, the state is updated as